 Take another look at the two questions above.
 Both are classic examples of double-barreled questions.

-These are questions that seem straightforward enough at first glance but are in fact two distinctly different questions in one.
+These are questions that seem straightforward enough at first, but they are in fact two distinct questions in one.

 What if the survey taker loved the taste of your waffles, but did not quite appreciate the way they looked?